-UPDATE 2021: Unfortunately the Orangery is going through a big refurbishment so at the moment it is closed.
+UPDATE 2023: Unfortunately the Orangery is still going through a big refurbishment so at the moment it is closed.
 I found the website a bit misleading as you can still book but it isn’t clear that you will have your afternoon tea in a sort of wedding pavilion, really underwhelming…how do I know?
 Because I booked it and discovered this only when I arrived there!
 However it seems that will reopen early 2024.

 DON’T MISS: Afternoon tea